 Customs House Museum

-The Customs House Museum houses all types of memorabilia dating back to the early days of settlement in the mid-1800s.
+The Customs House Museum houses a diverse collection of memorabilia dating back to the early days of settlement in the mid-1800s.

-From the history of the wool industry to how wars have affected the communities, it is here for you to discover and learn.
+From the history of the wool industry to the impact of wars on local communities, it is here for you to discover and learn.

 Rooms host exhibits on items from the past, painting a picture of what early regional Queensland was like for these hardy people.
-Information and photographs add to the story, especially on the flooding in the area.
+Information and photographs enhance the story, particularly regarding the flooding in the area.

 Outside, sheds hold old machinery used to work the land through the generations.